mgeraci/auto-hud/README.md

 ![The finished product](https://raw.githubusercontent.com/mgeraci/auto-hud/master/photos/8_small.jpg)

 ### Gotchas
-Some things I learned while building this:
+Here are some mistakes that I made that you can hopefully avoid:
-* Don't put tape on your mirror; when you take it off, it will take the reflective coating with it.
+* Don't put tape on your mirror; when you take it off it will take the reflective coating with it.
 * When you cut out the paper for the backing, leave a little extra.
 It is quite hard to glue the paper to the mirror perfectly aligned, but it is quite easy to